Per- and Polyfluoroalkyl Substances (PFASs)

-- Evaluating the amount of PFAS in water before and after processing at wastewater treatment plants across the state.
+- Evaluating the amount of PFAS in water before and after processing at wastewater treatment plants across the state (sample collection in process).

-- Evaluating for PFAS in biosolids and re-used water from wastewater treatment plants that is used on golf courses, highway medians, and agricultural fields.
+- Evaluating for PFAS in biosolids and re-used water from wastewater treatment plants that is used on golf courses, highway medians, and agricultural fields (planning in process).

-- Checking for PFAS at landfills across the state.
+- Checking for PFAS at landfills across the state (sample collection in process).

-- Monitoring for PFAS in groundwater at an estimated 20 county and military drinking water wells on Oʻahu, Kauaʻi, Hawaiʻi, and Maui.
+- Monitoring for PFAS in groundwater at an estimated 20 county and military drinking water wells on Oʻahu, Kauaʻi, Hawaiʻi, and Maui (planning in process).